When traveling on vacation or on business, we are often asked if you “Can you bring an umbrella on a plane?”

 In general, sports equipment like tennis rackets, bats, golf clubs, hiking or walking stick, fishing rod, diving equipment, javelin, and swords are not allowed on board.

-If you are joining a sports competition at your destination and need to bring your equipment with you, make sure to pack them safely and securely as they will be going in the check-in hold.
-The only sports equipment allowed in the carry-on is a sports parachute.
+If you are travelling for a sports competition at your destination and need to bring your equipment with you, it will need to be checked in and stored in the hold.
+So pack everything safely and securely.

 Tools and Equipment